danchoi/fredit/README.md

 templates and the stylesheets.

 Another option is to integrate a CMS into your Rails app.
-But in addition to being heavyweight, this option is no good when you want to give your collaborator as much control over the front-end as he or she can handle.
+But in addition to being heavyweight, this option is too restrictive when you want to give your collaborator as much control over the front-end as he or she can handle.